maudelv/firefly-iii-categorizer/README.md

 It provides a webhook that you can set up to be called every time a new expense is added.

-It will then generate a prompt for OpenAI, including your existing categories, the recipient and the description of the transaction.
+It will then generate a prompt for the configured AI provider, including your existing categories, the recipient and the description of the transaction.

-OpenAI will, based on that prompt, guess the category for the transaction.
+The provider will, based on that prompt, guess the category for the transaction.

 If it is one of your existing categories, the tool will set the category on the transaction and also add a tag to the transaction.